aurateam2026/AURA/AURA_bench_eval/README.md

 ### 3. Run Inference

-Edit `scripts/eval.sh` to set `HOSTNAME` and `PORT` to point to your deployed AURA service, then run:
+Still in `StreamingBench/scripts`, edit `eval.sh` to set `HOSTNAME` and `PORT` according to the IP address and port of your deployed AURA service (the default assumes a local deployment at `localhost:8028`), then run:

 ```bash
 bash eval.sh
 ```

 This will evaluate AURA on four tasks: real-time visual understanding, omni-source understanding, sequential question answering, and proactive output.
+The task grouping here follows the StreamingBench codebase used for evaluation.
+In our technical report, we follow the original task grouping in the StreamingBench paper; the underlying sub-tasks are the same, but their assignment to high-level task categories differs slightly.
+Please refer to the StreamingBench paper or our technical report for the exact mapping.

 ### 4. Run Scoring

-After inference finishes, run the scoring script to compute accuracy statistics:
+After inference finishes, still in `StreamingBench/scripts`, run the scoring script to compute accuracy statistics:

 ```bash
 bash stats.sh